 - How to Figure KVA of a Transformer: Transformer KVA Calculator

 The electromagnetic encoder uses induction principles to detect the rotation from inside the motor.
 The motor consists of a detection coil and an excitation coil.
 Voltage is induced inside the detection coil using transformer action which helps in detecting the motion.

-An optical Encoder uses LED as a light source, a disc with slits, and a photo diode as a light detector.
+An optical Encoder uses an LED as a light source, a disc with slits, and a photodiode as a light detector.
 Light pass and blocks through the slits of the disc as the shaft rotates.
 The light detector converts the rotation into electrical pulses.
 The rotation can be measured by counting the electrical pulses.
-These are the latest type of encoders.
+These are the latest types of encoders.

 Desired Output of Encoders

 An ideal encoder can provide the following information about the rotating shaft.

 - An encoder can tell us about the angular position of the shaft

 - The speed of the shaft